'Local shops on Amazon' gets over 50K retailers onboard

-New Delhi, March 7 (IANS) E-commerce major Amazon's programme to get onboard small retailers and neighborhood stores, 'Local shops on Amazon', has expanded its network to over 50,000 retailers, said a company statement.
+New Delhi: E-commerce major Amazon's programme to get onboard small retailers and neighborhood stores, 'Local shops on Amazon', has expanded its network to over 50,000 retailers, said a company statement.

 The statement said that the total number of sellers on the program have doubled in the last four months and it has expanded to over 450 cities across India.